Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 4. Conditional Logic

 4.1.
+Write a program that read an integer and prints odd or even 4.2.
 Write a program that read an integer and prints odd or even

-4.2.
-Write a program that read two numbers and display maximum 4.3.
+4.3.
+Write a program that read two numbers and display maximum 4.4.
 Write a program that read two numbers and display minimum

-4.4.
-Write a program that read three numbers and display maximum 4.5.
-Write a program that read three numbers and display minimum 4.6.
+4.5.
+Write a program that read three numbers and display maximum 4.6.
+Write a program that read three numbers and display minimum 4.7.
 Write a program that read three numbers and display medium

-4.7.
-Write a program that read mark and display pass or fail 4.8.
-Write a program that read mark and display result in grade 4.9.
-Write a program that read any year and display its leap year or not 4.10.
+4.8.
+Write a program that read mark and display pass or fail 4.9.
+Write a program that read mark and display result in grade 4.10.
+Write a program that read any year and display its leap year or not 4.11.
 Write a program that read three numbers a,b,c and determine the roots of the quadratic equation:
 			ax^2 + bx + c = 0

-4.11.
+4.12.
 Write the code to check whether an input alphabet is a vowel or not.
 Both lower-case and upper-case should
       be checked